-All DaVinci Coders instructors are full-time senior level developers, with a combined 65+ years of experience working in the industry with the technologies they teach.
-Allowing them to pass along their real world workplace experiences to our students.
-Not only teaching you how to code but providing the tools and insights necessary to be successful in the tech industry.
+All DaVinci Coders instructors are full-time senior-level developers.
+Together, they represent a combined 65+ years of experience working in the field with the programming languages they specialize in.
+More than simply teaching you how to code, our instructors share their real-world workplace experiences and insights so you'll have all the tools you need to be successful in the tech industry.

-Jason enjoys teaching students the skills they will need to become full-time software developers, and has been teaching and mentoring junior developers for over a decade.
+Considered one of the foremost instructors in the Rails framework at the international level, Jason enjoys teaching students the skills they need to become full-time software developers, and has been teaching and mentoring junior developers for over a decade.

-Alvin published his first web-site in 1998.
-In the time since he has worn a variety of hats including developer, manager, and executive, having co-founded multiple companies.
-When not hacking on a computer he is raising his two daughters, rock climbing and mountain biking, and a strong penchant for the outdoors.
+Alvin published his first website in 1998.
+Since then, he's worn a variety of hats, including developer, manager and executive, having co-founded multiple companies.
+When not hacking away on a computer, he's raising his 2 daughters, rock climbing, mountain biking, and generally indulging in his strong penchant for the outdoors.

 Check out his GitHub page.

 Mike Whitfield is an open-source advocate and a digital native.
-He’s given his time to Amazon, Cisco, and Google.
+His list of clients over the years includes Amazon, Cisco and Google.

 In his spare time, Mike advances his software to download the internet.
-Mike’s objective is to preserve a copy of the internet and make it accessible for others to do so.
+His objective is to preserve a copy of the internet and make it accessible for others to do so.